borzam/har/CODEBOOK.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+A data analysis is run, in order to achieve the following results:
+- Merge the training and the test sets to create one overall data set.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
+- Appropriately label the data set with descriptive activity names.
+- Create a new, tidy, aggregate data set with the average of each variable for each activity and each subject.

 ## 1. Raw Data

 The dataset includes the following files: